jwolpert/fabric/docs/readwrite.md

 Now, assume that these transactions are ordered in the sequence of T1,..,T5 (could be contained in a single block or different blocks)

-1. `T1` passes the validation because it does not perform any read.
+1. `T1` passes validation because it does not perform any read.
 Further, the tuple of keys `k1` and `k2` in the world state are updated to `(k1,2,v1'), (k2,2,v2')`

-2. `T2` fails the validation because it reads a key `k1` which is modified by a preceding transaction `T1`
+2. `T2` fails validation because it reads a key, `k1`, which was modified by a preceding transaction - `T1`

 3. `T3` passes the validation because it does not perform a read.
-Further the tuple of the key `k2` in the world state are updated to `(k2,3,v2'')`
+Further the tuple of the key, `k2`, in the world state is updated to `(k2,3,v2'')`

-4. `T4` fails the validation because it reads a key `k2` which is modified by a preceding transaction `T1`
+4. `T4` fails the validation because it reads a key, `k2`, which was modified by a preceding transaction `T1`

-5. `T5` passes the validation because it reads a key `k5` which is not modified by any of the preceding transactions
+5. `T5` passes validation because it reads a key, `k5,` which was not modified by any of the preceding transactions

 #### Transactions with multiple read-write sets